 - 1. The agency employs full-time BSW/MSW social work staff. - 2.
 An individual with a BSW/MSW must be available as the field instructor. - 3.
 The field instructor may not have supervised the student in the past. - 4.
-Proposed field practicum assignment must differ significantly from previous employment or field practicum experience in the agency. - 5.
-Proposed field practicum assignments must meet curriculum requirements. - 6.
-Students must be able to devote the required hours a week to practicum, in addition to their employment hours. - 7.
-Agency administrators must commit to relieve the employed student of their normal duties to fulfill the required hours per week, so the student can complete their field practicum.
+Proposed field practicum assignments must meet curriculum requirements.